Business Resource Center

 Mercator Advisory Group is the leading, independent research and advisory services firm exclusively focused on the payments and banking industries.
 We deliver pragmatic and timely research and advice designed to help our clients uncover the most lucrative opportunities to maximize revenue growth and contain costs.
 Our clients range from the world's largest payment issuers, acquirers, processors, merchants and associations to leading technology providers and investors.
 Mercator Advisory Group is also the publisher of the online payments and banking news and information portal PaymentsJournal.com.

 PayPal is the faster, safer way to pay and get paid online, via connected devices and in store.
 The service allows people to send money without sharing financial information, with the flexibility to pay using their account balances, bank accounts, credit cards or promotional financing.
 With more than million active accounts in 202 countries and 25 currencies around the world, PayPal enables global commerce.
-PayPal is an eBay (NASDAQ:EBAY) company.
 PayPal is headquartered in San Jose, Calif. and its international headquarters is located in Singapore.
 More information about the company can be found at www.paypal.com.